Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_1/_index.md

 {{% youtube OTb8VoZHvpM %}}

 ## Check your understanding!

 - What does it mean to "print"?
 - What is a function?
+- What does it mean to call a function?
 - What is a string?
 How does that compare to integers?
+- Can you run your own code?
+Does it work?